OfficeDev/office-js-docs-pr/docs/reference/objectmodel/preview-requirement-set/office.context.mailbox.item.md

 When invoked, this method returns the item ID via the callback method.

 > [!NOTE]
-> If your add-in calls `getItemIdAsync` on an item in compose mode in order to get an `itemId` to use with EWS or the REST API, be aware that when Outlook is in cached mode, it may take some time before the item is actually synced to the server.
-Until the item is synced, using the `itemId` will return an error.
+> If your add-in calls `getItemIdAsync` on an item in compose mode (e.g., to get an `itemId` to use with EWS or the REST API), be aware that when Outlook is in cached mode, it may take some time before the item is synced to the server.
+Until the item is synced, the `itemId` is not recognized and using it returns an error.

 ##### Parameters